adupo/csc4330/DuoMonkeyEditor_Documentations/DuoMonkeyEditor_SRS.md

 Product Functions
 -----------------
 The DuoMonkeyEditor will have the following major functions:
- * login: the main way of authenticating users, and allowing access to other major functions
+ * login to the system
- * create:
+ * Create edit
  Insert "top level data flow diagram or object class diagram here"

 User Classes and Characteristics